 -Unconrollable farting.... yes, I know men enjoy a good fart now and again.
 But when it gets to the point where you actually start complaining about it and are seriously worried your coworkers will think you have a tendency to sh*t in your pants.... it's not so fun anymore.

 -Having to commute and take time off work (if you can even get a job), to go to doctors appts, doctors appts, and more doctors appts.
-When Jake wanted to get his umbilical hernia fixed, the Liver Disease department made him take TWO days off work to see people in TWELVE different departments (BEFORE the surgery we never even had).
+When Jake wanted to get his umbilical hernia fixed, the Liver Disease department made him take THREE days off work to see people in TWELVE different departments (BEFORE the surgery we never even had).
 Why?
 Because when you have cirrhosis, a minor procedure can become a MAJOR procedure.
 Having what's normally considered minor surgery can trigger all kinds of complications and you can decompensate, you can develop ascites and if you suddenly get very sick you may have to have an emergency liver transplant!
 SO, as a requirement to have the hernia surgery, the doctors made Jake go to a dozen different appointments to meet with different people, AS IF he was going to have a liver transplant (just in case).

 They made him meet with a social worker, financial advisor, he had to get an endoscopy, get a ton of blood work done, meet with a nutritionist, different surgeons, and more (they also made ME meet with the social worker, in person, so I had to take several hours off work, AND I also had to pick him up from his endoscopy).